Aditya227-tech/finance-manager/blueprint.md

     *   Enhanced summary cards with icons and a more modern design.
 *   **Transaction List:**
     *   Added avatars with icons for income and expense transactions.
+*   **Budget Page:**
+    *   Redesigned with a `RingProgress` component for a more dynamic and visually appealing representation of budget tracking.
+*   **Reports Page:**
+    *   Added a date range filter to allow users to view reports for specific periods.

 ## Visualizations